Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-If a draft can be felt through gaps that are too large or holes the area requirements to be closed.
+If a draft can be felt through gaps that are too large or holes or holes, it requirements to be sealed.

-What are unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-Get the complete information for the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections